vra/vra/README.md

 - ⚡ Fun fact: There are more than a dozen ways to cook potatoes, I like every way of them.
 (Yes, I used google translate)

 ## 🧐 About
-I am a engieer at Hangzhou, China.
+I am a engineer at Hangzhou, China.
 I train deep learning models, explore the awesome computer world, create open source project on GitHub sometimes.

 ## 💻 Projects
 - [mirrors-china - Mirrors and registries in China to seedup your package installation](https://github.com/vra/mirrors-china)